|

 - Dementia

-Intrusive thoughts are also associated with certain mental health conditions.
-These and their descriptions follow.
+Intrusive thoughts are also associated with certain mental health conditions, covered below.

 - Fearful thoughts of being contaminated by germs